vanHekthor/VRCode/README.md

 using available performance, feature model, and control flow data.
 Please refer to the publication for more detailed information.

-Specifications in form of README files can be found in the according folder.
+Specifications in form of README files can be found in [this repository](vrvis-thesis-docs).

 # Installation